platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

 That gives you a place to do extra environment variable setup before the app runs, including modifying the system `$PATH` and other shell level customizations.

-On its own, simple Django projects like the one shown here using Pip or Pipenv do not need to commit a `.environment` file to run.
+On its own, Django projects like the one shown here using Pip or Pipenv don't need to commit a `.environment` file to run.
 Poetry, on the other hand, requires an additional piece of configuration to ensure that it can be called during the deploy phase and SSH sessions.

 ```text {location=".environment"}